sav-che/TL-2/Authors/Avetta, Carlo {std. Avetta}.md

-> [!cite] BHL link: this entry starts at [page 217](https://www.biodiversitylibrary.org/item/103858#page/229/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 217](https://www.biodiversitylibrary.org/page/33264944) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Avetta, Carlo (1861-1941), Italian botanist, born in Torino, studied at the University of Roma (with P.R.
 Pirotta), habil.
 Bot.
 Univ.
-Roma 1890, assistant at the Botanical Institute, Roma ca. 1890-1893, director of the botanical garden and professor of botany at the University of Parma 1893-1935, in retirement in Torino, "gentiuomo del vecchio stampo". (*Avetta*).
+Roma 1890, assistant at the Botanical Institute, Roma ca. 1890-1893, director of the botanical garden and professor of botany at the University of Parma 1893-1935, in retirement in Torino, "gentiuomo del vecchio stampo".
+**Abbreviated name**: *Avetta*

 #### Herbarium and types